The definition of a fiduciary under ERISA has fluctuated in the past decade.

 - Has any discretionary authority over the management or disposition of the plan’s assets, or

-- Gives investment advice regarding plan assets for direct or indirect compensation or has authority to do so.
+- Gives investment advice regarding plan assets for direct or indirect compensation or has the authority to do so.

 Many people involved with a benefit plan, such as plan administrators, trustees, directors and investment managers, are fiduciaries due to having discretionary authority or control over management of the plan or its assets as outlined in the first two numbered items above.
 Some investment professionals do not have this discretionary authority.
 However, the third numbered item above gives fiduciary status to financial professionals who give investment advice regarding plan assets for compensation.
-This means there are several ways financial professionals could become fiduciaries.
+This means there are two ways financial professionals could become fiduciaries.
 They could have discretionary authority over the management or disposition of the plan’s assets, or they could give investment advice regarding plan assets.
 Either one triggers fiduciary status.